Fostroxacitabine bralpamide (fostrox)

 project-icon-05.svg

-In February 2023, the enrolment of patients into the dose escalation part with fostrox in combination with Lenvima, was successfully completed.
-The preliminary results were encouraging with a good safety and tolerability profile and no dose-limiting toxicity observed.
-The recommended dose (RP2D) was determined to 30 mg once daily for 5 days in a 21 day cycles for fostrox in combination with standard dose for Lenvima.
-In March 2023, the first patient in the dose expansion cohort started treatment with fostrox RP2D in combination with Lenvima.
+The results from the dose escalation part showed a good safety and tolerability profile with no dose-limiting toxicity observed.
+The recommended dose for phase 2(RP2D) was determined to 30 mg once daily for 5 days in a 21 day cycles for fostrox in combination with standard dose for Lenvima.

 The dose escalation part for the combination with Keytruda was completed in June 2023, establishing a safe dose for treatment with fostrox in combination with Keytruda.
 However, considering a treatment landscape where an immune combination is used in first line HCC, a decision was made to focus on the fostrox and Lenvima combination for treatment of HCC in second line.
 The possibility of combining fostrox with immune therapy is intended to be explored in earlier treatment-lines.

-Efficacy data have continuously improved and data presented at ESMO in September showed a median time to progression (TTP) of 10.9 months1 (4.1 – 18.1) and an ORR of 24% with a median duration of response of 7.0 months.
-The patient who has benefited the longest from fostrox + Lenvima still remains on treatment with an ongoing partial response after just over 2 years.
-Biopsies confirm selective DNA damage to tumor cells without impact on normal liver function based on measured liver enzyme values (ALT/AST) along with stable ALBI values (which measure liver function) over time.
-The update also showed continued good tolerability without any new unexpected side effects.
+The latest data showed a median time to progression (TTP) of 10.9 months1 (4.1 – 18.1) and an ORR of 24%, with a median duration of response of 7.0 months.
+The data show substantially improved efficacy compared to study data with Lenvima as monotherapy in second line or any other treatment options in second line after current standard of care with a first line immunotherapy.
+The patient who has benefited the longest from fostrox + Lenvima still remain on treatment for almost 2.5 years, with an ongoing partial response.
+Biopsies confirm selective DNA damage to tumor cells without impact on normal liver cells, which was clinically confirmed with measurement of liver function over the duration of treatment, based on measured liver enzyme values (ALT/AST) along with stable ALBI values (which measure liver function).
+Safety and tolerability of the combination is a prerequisite for efficacy and there were no new unexpected side effects reported.
+The phase 1b/2a study is finalized and the data reported provide strong support for accelerating the fostrox development program in second-line HCC in 2025 with the opening of a multicenter global randomized phase 2b trial in second-line HCC patients comparing the combination of fostrox and Lenvima to Lenvima monotherapy.

 1) Chon et al., ESMO 2024, Poster 986